Step 3: New Student Orientation

 Science Hall 136

 Counseling/ Develop an Educational Plan

 City College of San Francisco offers several programs to help you immediately feel a part of the college and take some of the guesswork out of your academic planning.

 These programs offer their own sections of English, Math and other general education classes with excellent instructors.

 In addition, each program has a designated counselor and often additional tutoring.
-You will learn all about the Year-One communities at any All-in-One Day.
+You will learn all about these communities at the All-in-One Day orientation.
 You can also find their information here:

 - Writing Success Project

 - Metro Academies